jsenv/core/docs/import-map/import-map.md

 }
 ```

-`importMap.json` file above would allow you to write import from `"lodash"` and tool would know where to find the real file.<br />
+This would let you use `lodash` in your project by writing:

 ```js
 import whatever from "lodash"
 ```

+And jsenv would know where to find the real file.<br />

 Generating importMap for a project node modules can, and must be, automated.<br />
 jsenv provides this feature behind an npm package called `@jsenv/node-module-import-map`.<br />